 How Small Businesses Can Leverage Instagram Influencer Marketing with Micro- and Nano-Influencers

-Influencer marketing may have grown in popularity thanks to Instagram, but you don’t need thousands of dollars to cash in!
+Influencer marketing may have grown in popularity thanks to Instagram, but you don’t need thousands of dollars to get involved.

-While Instagram influencers have attained a sort of “celebrity status,” micro- and nano-influencers are more like everyday consumers, so they tend to be very relatable and trustworthy.
+While Instagram influencers have attained a sort of “celebrity status,” micro- and nano-influencers are more like everyday consumers, so they tend to be more relatable.

 Of course, this isn’t always the case!
 Many popular influencers have been able to maintain a high engagement rate on their posts as well.
-Like @kyliejenner, who despite having over 100 million followers, usually gets an engagement rate of 3 to 10 percent on her posts.
+Like @kyliejenner, who despite having over 100 million followers, usually gets an engagement rate of 3 to 10% on her posts.

 Plus, it’s worth noting that because micro- and nano-influencers charge less than the major players, brands can afford to invest in long-term partnerships.